This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Add Spices: Incorporate some cardamom or allspice for different flavor profiles.
+• Extra Warm Spices: Add cardamom or allspice for more depth.

-• Nut-Free: Omit the pecans and add extra apple chunks.
+• Nut-Free: Skip pecans and toss in extra chopped apple.

 How To Make Apple Fritters

-1. Combine flour, baking powder, brown sugar, salt, cinnamon, and nutmeg in a medium bowl.
+1. In a medium bowl, whisk together the flour, baking powder, brown sugar, salt, cinnamon, and nutmeg.

 mixing sugar, flour and spices in a bowl.

-1. In a deep, 2-quart saucepan over medium heat, add enough oil to come halfway up the sides.
-Heat the oil to 350 degrees F.
+1. In a deep 2-quart saucepan, pour in enough oil to reach halfway up the sides.
+Heat the oil over medium heat to 350°F.

-2. Using a large metal spoon, carefully drop dough into oil and fry 4 minutes until golden brown and crispy.
+2. Using a large metal spoon, carefully drop spoonfuls of the apple fritter batter into the hot oil.
+Fry for about 4 minutes, turning as needed, until golden brown and crispy.

-four fritters frying in hot oil in a small pot.
+four apple fritters frying in hot oil in a small pot.

 dusting powdered sugar over fritters.